Platforms: Windows, Mac, Android, iOS apps; Linux, Chrome OS via browser extensions

 RoboForm is one of the oldest password managers out there, and after 20 years remains a solid competitor in the market.

-RoboForm has raised its yearly subscription price since I last reviewed the service, to $24/year from $20/year, but other password managers have too, and RoboForm remains one of the cheaper paid options among the best password managers.
+RoboForm has raised its yearly subscription price since we last reviewed the service, to $24/year from $20/year, but other password managers have too, and RoboForm remains one of the cheaper paid options among the best password managers.

 The standalone desktop app remains a poor experience on RoboForm, but the website interface, mobile apps and browser extensions have gone through a significant redesign that gives the service a much more modern feel.
-Roboform still remains among the best at form-filling.
+RoboForm still remains among the best at form-filling.

 Overall, RoboForm's paid plan is no-nonsense and effective and will manage your passwords and personal information without much flash or fuss.
 It doesn't offer much more than the Bitwarden free tier, and you can get newer features with the Keeper paid plan, but RoboForm is a dependable option that shouldn't disappoint you.